Why You Need to Ask for a Raise, and How to Get It Like These NYC Lawyers

 “Enough” is different for all of us, of course.
 For the unemployed, enough is sometimes the minimum needed to pay bills.
 But for currently employed job hunters, enough may be a fair market rate that covers bills and allows for accumulating savings and paying for vacations.
 For the happily employed who are getting job offers, enough is usually at least 20% above what they’re currently making.

 Knowing your fair market rate is key in helping you determine if your current pay works for you; and it’s not difficult to find that info.
 Start by looking for average earnings data for those who share your functional role in your region.
 The Bureau of Labor Statistics is a good source for this sort of information.
 Also look at Salary.com, PayScale, Glassdoor, and SoFi, if you’re a member.
 You can also ask the recruiters in your field.
 Forge relationships with trustworthy search firms in your sector and they’ll help you to find the market rate and decide if it’s worth asking your employer for more.

 Once you’ve decided to ask for a raise, start the conversation with your immediate superior.
-Make your pitch compelling, and focus on the future results you’ll bring to your team (this video helps explain this concept further).
+Make your pitch compelling, and focus on the future results you’ll bring to your team.
 If your expertise includes patent law and your firm is chasing a number of tech clients, position yourself as a potential contributor to the patent team and account for the extra value you’ll be providing.
 Highlight past accomplishments, too, as evidence of your ability to achieve success in a new role.